-- Describe the design of the pilot clinical trial and outline the proposed methodology in sufficient detail to show a clear course of action.
-Identify the intervention to be tested, projected outcomes, study variables, controls, and endpoints. - Describe how the pilot clinical trial is an appropriate pilot for subsequent clinical trials (e.g., how it is limited in scale and scope, how it will be utilized to inform the feasibility, rationale, and design of subsequent clinical trials). - Describe potential challenges and alternative strategies, where appropriate. - As appropriate for the proposed pilot clinical trial, describe the statistical model and data analysis plan.
-If applicable, include power analysis calculations. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
+- 2.6.
+Pilot Clinical Trial Plan (if applicable): Describe the plans for initiating and conducting the PCT during the course of this award. - Describe how the PCT is linked to the preclinical and/or clinical studies that will also be performed through this award. - Describe the objective(s) of the PCT; explain how it will inform the feasibility, rationale, and design of subsequent clinical trials. - Describe the design of the PCT and outline the proposed methodology in sufficient detail to show a clear course of action.
+Briefly identify the intervention to be tested, projected outcomes, study variables, controls, and endpoints.
+Demonstrate the availability of, and access to, the intervention to be tested. - As appropriate for the proposed PCT, describe the statistical model and data analysis plan.
+If applicable, include power analysis calculations. - Describe potential challenges and alternative strategies, where appropriate. - 2.7.
+Outcome: Describe the anticipated outcome(s) (knowledge and/or materiel product) that will be directly attributed to the results of the proposed research.
+Compare the outcome(s) to existing knowledge and/or materiel product(s).
+Explain how the outcome(s) will be used to address the overarching challenge. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
 Start each document on a new page.
 If documents are scanned to PDF, the lowest resolution (100 to 150 dpi) should be used.
 The Supporting Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
 These items should be included in the Project Narrative.